githubEdit

 Every entity in your scene has a unique number id.
 You can retrieve a component that refers to a specific entity from the engine based on this ID.

-For example, if a player's click or a raycast hits an entity, this will return the id of the hit entity, and you can use the command above to fetch the Transform component of the entity that matches that id.
+For example, if a player's click or a raycastarrow-up-right hits an entity, this will return the id of the hit entity, and you can use the command above to fetch the Transform component of the entity that matches that id.
 You can also fetch any other component of that entity in the same way.

 Get an entity by name